scalac-mk/ng-dockerfiles/backups/mysql/README.md

 Where:
 * `DESTINATION_BACKUP_FOLDER` is a folder where you want database to be held in host
-* `DATABASE_CONTAINER` is the name of your mongodb container
+* `DATABASE_CONTAINER` is the name of your mysql container
 * `VERSION` is aforementioned suitable version

-Above command will create a dump of every database (sql format) and pack them in `.tar` format in destination folder.
+Above command will create a dump of every database (sql format) and put them in destination folder.

 `slave` version will stop slave, dump database along with slave information (`SHOW SLAVE STATUS`) and start slave back again